helouazizi/ascii-art-web.github.io/README.md

 ## Styling
 The application uses a simple, responsive design to ensure that the ASCII art is displayed clearly on a variety of devices.
 The styling is done using CSS, and the layout is designed to be easy to use and navigate.
+# docker
+## Prerequisites

+mack sure Docker installed on your machine

+Basic understanding of Go and Docker concepts

+## Building the Docker Image

+* Build the Docker image:`docker build -f Dockerfile -t go-web-server:latest .`

+## Running the Docker Container
+* Run the Docker container:

+docker run -d -p 8080:8080 --name go-web-server go-web-server:latest
+ * Access the web server in your browser at http://localhost:8080.

+ ## Stopping and Removing the Container
+- Stop the running container: ` docker stop go-web-server `

+- Remove the container: `docker rm go-web-server`

+## Garbage Collection
+To clean up unused Docker objects (images, containers, networks), you can run: `./garbage.sh` or `docker system prune -f`